pact-foundation/pact-specification/README.md

 #### Synchronous/HTTP

 This is the original Pact interaction (V1/V2), and represents a synchronous request/response, mainly executed over HTTP.
-It contains a request entity with all the HTTP attributes required to construct an HTTP request, and a equivalent response.
+It contains a request entity with all the HTTP attributes required to construct an HTTP request, and an equivalent response.
 Each request and response also includes optional matching rules and generators.
 Provider states define the state that a provider needs to be in for the interaction to be successfully verified.